Uncovering the Best Desserts in Bologna

 Zuccherini

-We have many romantic restaurants and an essential dessert for your guests.
+We have many romantic restaurants in Bologna and an essential dessert for your guests.

-They are traditionally prepared for weddings as a good omen to the newly married because their shape resembled the ring.
+They are traditionally prepared for weddings as a good omen to the newly married because their shape resembles the ring.

 Where to eat Zuccherini